CEGRcode/scriptmanager-docs/docs/Guides/Contributing/testing.md

 ## Automatic CLI Testing

-We use Github Actions for automatic testing during development.
+We use [Github Actions][github-actions] for automatic testing during development.
 Below is a list of Github Actions workflows and what they do.

 ### Test build: Java CI with Gradle

 [This workflow][java-ci-workflow] tests that the ScriptManager JAR to "matrix test" across three operating systems and two versions of java:
 - **Checks:** The project builds successfully across OS and Java versions
-- **Trigger:** This workflow kicks off for any pushes to the `master` branch or pull requests to the `master` and `dev` branches
+- **Trigger:** This workflow kicks off for any pushes to the `main` branch or pull requests to the `main` and `dev` branches
 - **Updates:** Periodically check workflow versions to include [latest Java & Gradle][java-gradle-versioning]

 |  | Ubuntu (latest) | Windows (latest) | MacOS (latest) |